Add Google Analytics to a Shiny app

 Once you have set up your app to use Google Analytics, you can use your account portal as a dashboard to track traffic on your app.
 The Real-Time tracking features should begin almost immediately, but other tracking features may take a couple hours to a couple days before they start reporting results.

-You can also extract and analyze traffic data from Google Analytics data with R. Computer World magazine documents some of the possibilites.
+You can also extract and analyze traffic data from Google Analytics data with R. The googleAnalyticsR package has extensive documentation with some examples.

 Alternatively, you can use Shiny Server to add Google Analytics to your apps.
 This will let you manage your Google Analytics configuration at a higher level—so if you want all apps deployed on a server to share Google Analytics code, you could put this code at the top level of your config and all your apps would automatically inherit it.
 To learn more, visit the Shiny Server user guide.